SignalK/specification/apis/course/README.md

 These methods manage the setting of values in the relevant Signal K paths under both `navigation.courseGreatCircle` and `navigation.courseRhumbline` to enable the generation of additional navigation information (XTE, DTG, etc) by a course computer as well as facilitate display on a chart plotter.

-The API will facilitate operations such as setting a position (lat, lon) as a destination, referencing a waypoint from `/resources/waypoints` as a destination, activating a route by supplying a reference to an entry under `/resources/routes`, etc.
+The API will facilitate operations such as: setting a position (lat, lon) as a destination, referencing a waypoint from `/resources/waypoints` as a destination, activating a route by supplying a reference to an entry under `/resources/routes`, etc.

 In this way a known, consistant method is used to maintain quality data in these paths enabling the reliable operation of other navigation equipment such as `course computers` and `auto-pilots`.

 ## Expected implementation behaviour